 Sources of Uncertainty

-As mentioned, all knowledge is not the same in a truth value sense.
+As mentioned, all knowledge is not of the same certainty.
 Some facts, such as remembering that you hated tomatoes when you were five, are much more certain than your belief that the Roman Empire fell because of barbarian raids or that the stock market will rise.

 Of course, primary information continues to accrue while we are learning language, interacting with our peers, and digesting other people’s ideas; however, the older, deeper, and more immediate the knowledge the more difficult it is for a later stage to dislodge it.